 HOSPITAL LEASE: Since September 1988, the countyowned hospital, Boone Hospital Center, has been leased to CH Allied Services, Inc. Pursuant to the terms of lease (which has been amended and re-stated), the County receives two payments: an unrestricted payment (\$1.9 M) and a payment restricted for community medical and health needs (\$0.5 M).
 Both payments are indexed to increases in the Consumer Price Index (CPI).
-The current lease agreement continues through 2020 but details regarding continuation beyond 2020 are unknown at this time.
+The current lease agreement terminates December 31, 2020.
+Transition agreements executed in March 2020 ensure continuation of the lease payments through a portion of 2021.
+It is anticipated that additional agreements will be entered into in 2021; however, the impact to County revenue is unknown at this time.